we-are-Joinup/company-api-doc/source/includes/_introduction.md

 **Welcome** to the **API Documentation for Joinup Customers**!

-Our API allows you to create, update or disable employees and to create, update or delete cost centers
+Our API allows you to list, create, update or disable employees and to list, create, update or delete cost centers

 We have language bindings in Shell, Python & Java, but it is up to you to use any programming language (Python, Java, Ruby, Javascript, etc).
 You will find code examples in the right dark area.